rueyday/legged_state_estimator/README.md

 ```

 ## Examples
-1. A landmark-aided inertial navigation example is provided at `src/examples/landmarks.cpp`
+1. A landmark-aided inertial navigation example is provided at `examples/landmarks.cpp`
-2. A contact-aided inertial navigation example is provided at `src/examples/kinematics.cpp`
+2. A contact-aided inertial navigation example is provided at `examples/kinematics.cpp`
+3. State estimation of a quadruped robot for whole-body MPC is provided at `examples_python/a1_mpc.py`. ([Pybullet](https://pybullet.org/) and [robotoc](https://github.com/mayataka/robotoc) are required):

 ## Citations
 The contact-aided invariant extended Kalman filter is described in: